apm83682/MIST-4600-Group-Project-1/README.md

 ![Screen Shot 2023-03-31 at 5 50 12 PM](https://user-images.githubusercontent.com/128402101/229239154-7637136b-5ddd-400c-9335-f3e571507ed7.png)

-Query 1 allows allows managers to see which establishments have received the most number of reservations during their busiest time (6-8pm) which is typically dinner time.
+Query 1 allows managers to see which establishments have received the most number of reservations during their busiest time (6-8pm) which is typically dinner time.
 These establishments likely need more support, resources, and personnel around dinner time.
 Therefore, this query allows managers to identify which establishments to allocate this extra help to.
 Listing the results in descending order of number of reservations makes it easier to see which establishment to prioritize.

 2. Query 2 lists the number of dining reservations made by guests on each floor.
 The results are ordered in ascending order of floor number.